macroecolab/macroecolab.github.io/index.md

 {% include section.html %}

-We use statistical models and geospatial techniques to predict species's ranges and their relationships with the environment, make estimates of biodiversity and map its patterns, and predict how biodiversity will change in the future.
+#### At the **Macroecology Lab** at Tohoku University, we conduct research on how biodiversity is distributed across the Earth and predict how it will change in the future.

 {% include section.html%}

 {%capture text%}

-#### We conduct **research** on how biodiversity is distributed across the Earth and predict how it will change in the future.
+#### Our research **projects** focus on themes in biogeography, ecological modeling, conservation, and ecosystem services.

 {%